 Why excellent editing is like a car wash

-Your draft text of that brochure, speech, news release, journal article, annual report or personnel manual is done.
+View as PDFYour draft text of that brochure, speech, news release, journal article, annual report or personnel manual is done.
 Now, it’s ready for editing.

 Can you just click the “Spelling & Grammar” icon on the “Review” menu in MS Word, sit back and relax while the computer program edits your document for you?
+Well, you can.
+Don’t count on that “quick-and-easy” method to give you a well-edited document that will keep your readers interested though.

 Excellent editing involves a multistep process that thoroughly scrubs your manuscript much like a car wash cleans your vehicle.